MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-deploy-luis.md

 monikerRange: 'azure-bot-service-4.0'
 ---

-# How to deploy LUIS resources using the Bot Framework SDK LUIS CLI commands
+# Deploy LUIS resources using the Bot Framework LUIS CLI commands

 [!INCLUDE [applies-to-v4](../includes/applies-to.md)]

-The Bot Framework SDK Command Line Interface (CLI) lets you automate the management of LUIS applications (LUIS apps).
-It lets you create, update, and delete LUIS properties from the command line or a script.
-This article explains how to deploy a LUIS app and models to a LUIS authoring resource in Azure.
+The Bot Framework Command Line Interface (CLI) lets you automate the management of LUIS applications (LUIS apps).
+From a command line or a script, you can create, update, and delete LUIS properties.

+This article explains how to deploy a LUIS resource.
+For information on how to update an existing LUIS resource using BF CLI, see how to [update LUIS resources using the Bot Framework LUIS CLI commands][how-to-update-using-luis-cli].

 ## Prerequisites